TheLogeek/LogeekMind/README.md

 **Community Chat:** LogeekMind's users can now exchange live text messages with the new community chat feature.

+---

+## 🆕 What's New in v1.2.1

+* Users can now use LogeekMind's AI features without having to enter their own gemini api key however they will given an option to enter theirs if they want to.
+* Handles Robust Rate Limiting

 ## 🤝 Developer & Feedback